AvinandanBose/JavaCollection_List_Vector/README.md

  ```

  <h3><i><ins>Note:</ins> Arrays is a Class of java's util package and asList() is a function which takes an array of element and convert them to list structure.
-This have more less line of code and is the most optimised way to use from all of the above examples </i></h3>
+This have  less line of code and is the most optimised way to use from all of the above examples. </i></h3>

  </ul>